nicolasdonati/DUO-FM/README.md

 Images of a) the predicted functional map b) the predicted complex functional map c) the ground truth functional map for comparison are saved at `img/`.
 These images can be used to check that the model gets the maps right after some epochs.
-- Run `python train.py --model_path path/to/your/model --config your_test_config` to test **DUO-FM** on your test set
+- Run `python eval.py --model_path path/to/your/model --config your_test_config` to test **DUO-FM** on your test set
 with your parameters.
-If geodesic distance matrices are available (through the config file), the eval code will display geodesic errors after each test pair map is computed.
+If geodesic distance matrices are available (precise the path through the config file), the eval code will display geodesic errors after each test map is computed.

 ## Citation
 If you use our work, please cite our paper.